-- demonstration in Phase 2a, Phase 2b and Phase 3 clinical trials that our product candidate, SP-304 for the treatment of GI disorders, is safe and effective; - our ability to seek and obtain regulatory approvals, including with respect to the indications we are seeking; - the successful commercialization of our product candidates; and - market acceptance of our products.
+- demonstration in current and future clinical trials that our product candidate, plecanatide for the treatment of GI disorders, is safe and effective; - our ability to seek and obtain regulatory approvals, including with respect to the indications we are seeking; - the successful commercialization of our product candidates; and - market acceptance of our products.

 All of our existing product candidates will require extensive additional clinical evaluation, regulatory review, significant marketing efforts and substantial investment before they could provide us with any revenue.
-As a result, if we do not successfully develop and commercialize SP-304, we will be unable to generate any revenue for many years, if at all.
+As a result, if we do not successfully develop and commercialize plecanatide, we will be unable to generate any revenue for many years, if at all.
 We do not anticipate that we will generate revenue for several years, at the earliest, or that we will achieve profitability for at least several years after generating material revenue, if at all.
 If we are unable to generate revenue, we will not become profitable, and we may be unable to continue our operations.